 If someone has an entirely peripatetic working life and their business is run from home, then there are no restrictions on deducting business journeys and related costs against tax – these costs could be:

 - motoring – on actual costs or mileage

 By contrast if a self employed person has one or more regular places of work other than home then HMRC deem the travel is “regular and predictable” and it becomes home to work travel and hence not eligible for deduction.

-In 2013 HMRC took this stance unexpectedly with the Samadain case and won in the courts.
-This threw the issue of travel for the Self Employed up in the air, changing what the understanding of the tax rules for travel had been.
+Prior to 2013 the issue didn’t come up very often, only in egregious cases.
+Then in 2013 HMRC unexpectedly too the Samadian case to tribunal and won.
+This threw the issue of travel for the Self Employed up in the air, changing the existing status quo.
 Many people regard it as a bad ruling, but for now at least, its law.
 Briefly:

-- The Samadain case concerned a doctor travelling from an office at home to private hospitals; the private hospitals were considered “places of business”
+- The Samadian case concerned a doctor travelling from an office at home to private hospitals; the private hospitals were considered “places of business”

 - It was also ruled he had a “place of business” at his home

 - It was held that the travel from home to the private hospitals had duality of purpose – thats to say it was home to work travel as well as travel between places of business (as his home was both a home and a place of business)

 - On the principle in Mallalieu v Drummond (a case ostensibly about clothing, but also about disallowing expenses with duality of purpose – those expenses not “wholly and exclusively” for business),